 The Customer acknowledges that it is the Customer’s responsibility to obtain any necessary consents or permissions from individual Users in relation to Customer’s use of the Services.
 Progression shall have no responsibility or liability to the Customer in respect of the inclusion of the Customer’s decision to use the Services in respect of any of its employees or personnel.

 2. Upgrading and Downgrading Subscriptions

-If the Customer wishes to upgrade to a higher plan with a greater User Subscription limit, the Customer may do so by means of the Services, and the Customer shall pay to Progression the relevant fees for such higher plan.
+If the Customer wishes to upgrade to a higher plan with a greater User Subscription limit, or add any additional features not covered by its subscription, the Customer may do so by means of the Services, and the Customer shall pay to Progression the relevant fees for such higher plan or additional features.
 If the upgrade occurs part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated from the date of activation of the higher plan by Progression for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).

 If the Customer wishes to downgrade to a lower plan with a smaller User Subscription limit, the Customer may do so by means of the Services and the downgrade will take effect as of the commencement of the next Renewal Period.
 The lower Subscription Fees will be charged as from the commencement of that Renewal Period.
 The Customer will not be entitled to any prorating for downgrades for the remainder of the Initial Subscription Terms or (as applicable) Renewal Period during which it notifies Progression of its decision to downgrade.

 Progression shall, during the Subscription Term, provide the Services and make available the Documentation to the Customer on and subject to the terms of this agreement.